clearent/ClearentIdtechIOSFramework/README.md

 **Fonts**

-You will need to implement a class that will implement `ClearentUIFonts` protocol and load your custom fonts.
+You will need to implement a class that will adopt `ClearentUIFonts` protocol and load your custom fonts.

 ```